eraserqueen/elevator-game/README.md

 - You can adjust the number of elevators available.
 - You can adjust the programming of each elevator individually (making them express/all stops/or anything in between).
 - You can only adjust the elevators at night while employees are away.
+- You can see graphical representations of all variables (employee, elevators, electricity)

+The game:
+- Starts in PAUSED state with clock set to Monday 6:59AM
+- You are allowed to build your initial elevator design
+- When the PLAY button is pressed, the clocks starts ticking at the rate of 5 game minutes per real second.
+It can't be PAUSED until the end of the game.
+- From 7AM to 7PM employees come in/out and use the elevators
+- At the end of the work day, you are allowed to modify elevators again, while the clock keeps ticking
+- The cycle repeats for 5 days (Monday to Friday)
+- on Friday 7PM the game ends with your final score

 Scoring:
 - Your score is the inverse of employee dissatisfaction * electricity costs.